 8.6 We reserve the right to suspend access to the Service if at any time we consider that there is or is likely to be a breach of security or if the Customer fails to comply with our instructions or requests in relation to security matters.

 8.7 We reserve the right (at our sole discretion) to require the Customer to change any or all of the passwords used by the Customer in connection with the Service.

-9.1 To terminate the Agreement the Customer must notify either cancel the account through the Website process or by emailing firstname.lastname@example.org with formal confirmation of cancellation served in writing pursuant to clause 18 and we shall terminate the Agreement at the end of the 7 day free trial period or the then current month, as the case may be, subject, in the latter case, to being given seven days notice and to receipt of such written confirmation prior to this time.
+9.1 To terminate the Agreement the Customer must either cancel the account through the Application process or by emailing email@example.com with formal confirmation of cancellation served in writing pursuant to clause 16 and we shall terminate the Agreement immediately during the 7 day free trial period or the then current month, as the case may be, subject, in the latter case, to being given seven days notice and to receipt of such written confirmation prior to this time.

 9.2 If you terminate the Agreement of your own choosing then you will lose your Number(s) permanently.

-9.2 On termination of the Service any balance due on termination will be invoice and collected in accordance with clause 6.
+9.2 On termination of the Service any balance due on termination will be invoiced and collected in accordance with clause 6.

 10.1 Nothing in this Agreement shall operate to exclude or limit either party´s liability for:

 10.2 We shall not be liable to the Customer or any third party for any indirect, incidental, sequential or consequential loss or damages arising under this Agreement (including without limitation) loss of profits, business, earnings or opportunity arising under or in connection with this Agreement.